yuzushioh/NorenBannerNotification/README.md

 # NorenNotification
-__NorenNotification__ is the all customable and easy-to-setup in-app notification library for iOS developers and designers who want to implement the best in-app notification in minutes.
+__NorenNotification__ is the all customisable and easy-to-setup in-app notification library for iOS developers and designers who want to implement the best in-app notification in minutes.

 ## Requirements